The best notebooks for photographers in 2023

 • No ribbon for marking your place

-Film shooters can benefit from taking notes even more than digital users for reasons.
+Film shooters can benefit from taking notes even more than digital users for many reasons.
 I am guilty of occasionally forgetting what roll of film I have in a camera at a given moment, which can change how (or even how much) I shoot.
-And, no Exif data is stored in your negatives, so it’s easy to forget what camera or lens you used for a particular shot or what the exposure data was.
+And, no Exif data is stored in your negatives, so it’s easy to forget what camera or lens you used for a particular shot or what the data was.
 Being able to look back at such information for a given photo can help you assess how to improve to get even better images.

 The pages in this notebook come preformatted with fields for information like lens, camera, film, ISO, and start and end dates.
 It even has space for keeping track of development.
 Beyond that, there is plenty of room to either write specific exposure information and lighting conditions per shot or general notes that pertain to that particular roll of film.